 A query component encapsulates a SQL statement that is used in a client application to retrieve, insert, update, and delete data from one or more database tables.
-Query components can be used with remote database servers (Client/Server Suite and Enterprise edition only) and with ODBC-compliant databases.
+Query components can be used with remote database servers (InterBase XEonly) and with ODBC-compliant databases.